Page Curve of Effective Hawking Radiation: Background and Setup

-At a later time $t>t_b$, the earliest radiation will reach a surface of distance $L=b+c(t-t_b)$ which behaves as an end-of-the-world (ETW) brane.
-Since there is no radiation beyond the ETW brane, the effective radiation region is just the space-like region between the cutoff and the ETW brane, namely $[b_L,L] \cup [b_R,L]$, which increases with time.
-The ETW brane at different times are plotted as vertical curves in Fig.\ref{Penrose 1}.
+which behaves as an ETW brane\footnote{We will set $c=1$ in the following of the paper.}.
+Since there is no radiation beyond the ETW brane, the effective radiation region is just the space-like region between the cutoff and the ETW brane, namely $[b_L,x_L] \cup [b_R,x_R]$, which increases with time.

 As we have mentioned, the whole system including both the eternal black hole and the thermal bath is a pure system, so that the bulk entanglement entropy in eq.(\ref{Fine-Grained Entropy}) equals the entanglement entropy of the Hawking radiation in the effective radiation region $\mathcal{R}$ as shown in the Fig.\ref{Penrose 1}.
 The entanglement entropy of the radiation region $\mathcal{R}$ can be calculated using the island formula \cite{1908.10996, 2006.04851},